Table of Contents

 Different Types of Glasses

-There are many different types of glasses and lenses available to help people gain improved vision.
+There are many types of glasses and lenses available to help people gain improved vision.
 While significant thought is often put into the fashion statement you want to make with your glasses frames, lenses play a far more important role in the effectiveness of your glasses.

 Popular lenses and their appropriate uses include: